kenhkan/noflo-woute/README.md

 #### What is passed on?

-The handler with a matching URL would receive a truncated URL starting from the end of the matched portion of the URL as well as the headers and body of the request.
+The handler with a matching URL would receive the URL, the headers, body of the request, and also a random UUID for replying back to the client.

 If the request looks like: